Chicken Souvlaki Pita Recipe: Easy Grilled Greek Sandwiches

 One of the best things about making camping grill recipes is how fast they cook!
-With a little prep at home, this Grilled Greek Pita Sandwich Recipe will have a scrumptious dinner on your camp table in about 30 minutes!
+With a little prep at home, this Chicken Souvlaki Pita Recipe will have a scrumptious dinner on your camp table in about 30 minutes!

 Psst we’re compensated…see our disclosures.